Model-independent upper bounds for the prices of Bermudan options with convex payoffs: Abstract

 \section{Abstract}

 Suppose $\mu$ and $\nu$ are probability measures on $\R$ satisfying $\mu \leq_{cx} \nu$.
 Let $a$ and $b$ be convex functions on $\R$ with $a \geq b \geq 0$.
 We are interested in finding

-where the first supremum is taken over consistent models $\sM$ (i.e., filtered probability spaces $(\Omega, \sF, \bF, \PP)$) such that $Z=(z,Z_1,Z_2)=(\int_{\R} x \mu(dx) = \int_{\R} y \nu(dy), X, Y)$ is a $(\bF,\PP)$ martingale, where $X$ has law $\mu$ and $Y$ has law $\nu$ under $\PP$) and $\tau$ in the second supremum is a $(\bF,\PP)$-stopping time taking values in $\{1,2\}$.
+where the first supremum is taken over consistent models $\sM$ (i.e., filtered probability spaces $(\Omega, \sF, \bF, \PP)$ such that $Z=(z,Z_1,Z_2)=(\int_{\R} x \mu(dx) = \int_{\R} y \nu(dy), X, Y)$ is a $(\bF,\PP)$ martingale, where $X$ has law $\mu$ and $Y$ has law $\nu$ under $\PP$) and $\tau$ in the second supremum is a $(\bF,\PP)$-stopping time taking values in $\{1,2\}$.

-Our contributions are first to characterise and simplify the dual problem, and second to completely solve the problem in the symmetric case under the dispersion assumption. { A key finding is that the canonical set-up in which the filtration is that generated by $Z$ is not rich enough to define an optimal model and additional randomisation is required.
-This holds even though the marginal laws $\mu$ and $\nu$ are atom-free. }
+Our contributions are first to characterise and simplify the dual problem, and second to completely solve the problem {under some structural assumptions on the measures $\mu$ and $\nu$ (namely that $\mu$ and $\nu$ are absolutely continuous probability measures that satisfy the Dispersion Assumption).} A key finding is that the canonical set-up in which the filtration is that generated by $Z$ is not rich enough to define an optimal model and additional randomisation is required.
+This holds even though the marginal laws $\mu$ and $\nu$ are atom-free.

 The problem has an interpretation of finding the robust, or model-free, no-arbitrage bound on the price of a Bermudan option with two possible exercise dates, given the prices of co-maturing European options.